Drug Testing for Marijuana

 What to do about Marijuana Abuse at Work

 A business must do all it can to protect itself and its employees, and the best path to take to deal with marijuana at workplace concerns would be to develop a well-written drug and alcohol policy.
 Such a policy should also have a provision for a marijuana testing programme.
 A cannabis drug test is crucial in determining if any of a company’s employees is impaired by marijuana so that the right course of action can be taken before it’s too late.

 The most common marijuana testing methods in use today are:

 - Urine testing – This method is the most commonly used by employers for marijuana testing.
 A cannabis urine test provides a window of detection that usually ranges from two to 30 days.
 However, certain factors like method and frequency of use, THC content, diet and body type can affect how long marijuana remains detectable in the body.

 - Hair testing – Compared to a urine test, a hair test for marijuana use has a longer window of detection.
 It can detect marijuana use for the past two to three months, and sometimes even longer.
 This longer window of detection makes it popular for use in pre-employment cannabis testing.

 - Oral fluid testing – This is the least common method for marijuana testing.
 Less invasive than a urine or hair test, oral fluid testing or saliva testing has an approximate window of detection for marijuana of 24 to 48 hours.

-The best way for a company to protect itself from marijuana at the workplace is to put in place a drug and alcohol policy.
+The first step to protect your company from marijuana / cannabis at the workplace is to put in place a drug and alcohol policy.
 This provides a solid foundation from which to combat the problem.
-Based on this framework, an effective marijuana testing at work program is then relatively straightforward to implement and execute.
+Based on this framework, you can then implement an effective and comprehensive drug testing at work program.